junzhang1/Portfolio/README.md

 2. Intuitiveness: the form of display should be relatively familiar to understand.
 The original graph doesn't do very well in intuitiveness.
 It takes time and effort for audience to spot a pattern between the 2 categories by diseases since the deaths and dollars are aligned by values rather than diseases.
 So it forces the reader to look at one disease at a time.

+3. Truthfulness: data visualization should be accurate and valid.
+The graph has problem with data inconsistency.
+The data source for some diseases like heart disease and diabetes is for the year 2013 and the data source for breast cancer is for the year 2012.
+However, data for different years cannot be compared under the same circumstances.
+The problem is relatede to data collection, which is not my main concern here.

+Next, I collected death statistics from CDC report for year 2011, and enter the data into the spreadsheet.